 A separate reverse-charge trigger applies when the supply is made by a taxpayer that does not have headquarters or a branch in North Macedonia.
 In that case, the VAT liability shifts to the recipient, so AP should not treat the invoice the same way as an ordinary domestic supplier invoice with local VAT added.

 This is different from the domestic reverse-charge cases for construction work and certain waste-material supplies.
 In those domestic cases, the supplier and recipient may both be operating in North Macedonia, but the type of supply causes the recipient to account for VAT.
 In the foreign-supplier scenario, the trigger is not the construction or waste category itself.
-The key issue is that the supplier is a foreign supplier without headquarters or branch presence in North Macedonia, which changes North Macedonia foreign supplier VAT invoice treatment even if the posting result also ends with the recipient accounting for tax.
+The key issue is that the supplier is a foreign supplier without headquarters or branch presence in North Macedonia, which changes how the invoice should be posted, even though the recipient ends up accounting for tax in both cases.

 Before coding the invoice, verify three points: